Akomand/AEOP_Research_2021/Week2/README.md

 Part I: We will talk about pretrained transformer-based models such as BERT (Bidirectional Encoder Representations for Transformers) and ALBERT and discuss how we can fine-tune these models for any task we want using the HuggingFace library.

 Suggested Reading: "Pre-trained Models for Natural Language Processing: A Survey" [[Paper](https://arxiv.org/pdf/2003.08271.pdf)] <br>
-BERT paper: "BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding [[Paper]("https://arxiv.org/pdf/1810.04805.pdf)] <br>
+BERT paper: "BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding" [[Paper](https://arxiv.org/pdf/1810.04805.pdf)] <br>
 BERT Explained: https://towardsdatascience.com/bert-explained-state-of-the-art-language-model-for-nlp-f8b21a9b6270 <br>

 #### Other pretrained language models